Koreans in China: Education

 Koreans in China are known for valuing education.
 The education level of Koreans in China is above China's national average and one of the highest among ethnic groups in China.

 The 1982 national census revealed that literacy rates among ethnic Koreans were some of the highest in the country.
-They were three times as literate as the national figure and four times the overall minority rate, and as much as seven times the Tibetan average.

-While most other ethnic minorities fell below the national average for higher education, Koreans actually far exceeded them.
-In 1982, the rate of college graduates among all ethnic minorities was less than half the national level, whereas Koreans had more than 5 times the minority average and more than double the national figure.
+Their literate rate is 3 times the national average.
+In the same year, the population percentage with a college degree among Koreans in China was more than twice the national average.
 Between 1990 and 2000, educational attainment among ethnic Koreans in Yanbian Prefecture increased markedly, with over 10% of Korean men attaining education beyond the university level by 2000.